By Dipo Olowookere

 Nigerians have again been warned to stay away from transactions involving digital currencies because the Central Bank of Nigeria (CBN) has not approved the use of cryptocurrencies in the country.

-In the past, various government agencies in Nigeria have cautioned citizens on the new form of money, which is fast gaining ground across the world.
+In the past, various government agencies in Nigeria have cautioned citizens on the new form of money, which is fast gaining ground across the world through various means, including social media platforms like WhatsApp, Softgoza, others.

 The digital currencies come in form of Bitcoin, which is the most popular, and Ethereum (ETH), Zcash (ZEC), Dash, Ripple (XRP) and Monero (XMR).